PrinceLance/Olala/README.md

 3. If you want to use docker to deploy, rename docker-compose-scale.yml to docker-compose.yml.
 4. change the config file so the database url points to the database you set in step 1.
 5. get as many server as you can, then deploy the code in them.
-6. create a load balancer, simply use expressjs that have all the list of the servers in step 5, then redirect the request to them. (first request go to server 1, second one go to server 2.. and so on).
+6. create a load balancer, simply use expressjs that have all the list of the servers in step 5, then spread the load to them. (first request go to server 1, second one go to server 2.. and so on).
 7. the url of the "service" is the entry point of the load balancer.
 8. in the not so long future, when you need to handle billions of user, simply add more server and do step 5, then add the server url to the load balancer list.
 9. enjoy.